asacrea/stream-music-logs/README.md

 ```

-2. In the case of Minio, I decided to choose S3 as the data warehouse to run the tests, but not first without exploring Minio and getting a better understanding of how it interfaced with Eventsim and Fluend.
-For these it was necessary to make a small correction, which at least using Mac, had to be done.
+2. In the case of Minio, I decided to choose S3 as the data warehouse to run the tests, but not first without exploring Minio and getting a better understanding of how it is interfaced with Eventsim and Fluentd.
+For this reason it was necessary to make a small correction, which at least using Mac, had to be done.
 In the most stable version for Debian distributions, the credentials configuration changed from:

 ```bash
 MINIO_ACCESS_KEY=minio_user